 I’ll note here that there may be times when you want to use a hard light in an artistic form to cast distinct shadows.
 Using sharp edged shadows and strong directional lighting if often useful for adding drama to an image.
 For example, maybe you want to accentuate a part of your miniature.
 Use a hard, directional light without diffusion to light up that area of the model.

 The color of the light you use to photograph your models is also a quality you should consider.
 Lighting color is described using Kelvin temperature units (cold to hot).
 A color temperature of around 5,000 Kelvin is the quality of natural daylight.
 Daylight neutral is the color temperature most to use when color accuracy is important.

-In general, a CRI above 90 is best in any artificial lighting system for photographer.
+For best results, a CRI above 90 is recommend in any artificial lighting system for studio photography.
 Even better are lights that have a CRI of 95 or higher.
 When you’re looking for the best light for photographing miniatures and scale models, choose a light with a high CRI rating.

 4. Single or Multi-Source

 You can have one or more light sources for photographing models.
 For most new photographers, I would recommend starting with as few lighting sources as possible.
 In fact, if you can use a single light source, you’ll have an easier time overall when photographing anything.

 With a single light source, you’ll have an easier time controlling the image exposure (i.e., brightness), the color, and the composition of your subject in the frame.
 You can also control the form that shadows take around your model.